Use my free golf handicap calculator below to calculate your handicap using the new 2020 rule changes!

 What is Golf Handicap?

 The handicap score is designed to allow an average golfer and a professional golfer to play on an even playing field, by allowing the average golfer to adjust their score for their handicap.
-The formula is an average so that your best scores don’t artificially change your number.
 You should use your most recent round in your formula so that your number represents your current level of play.

-The World Handicap System is a governing that developed the formula for golf handicap and also administers the course rating and slope rating of each course.
-These variables are important in order to calculate an accurate playing handicap.
+The World Handicap System is a governing that developed the formula for golf handicap and also administers each course’s course rating and slope rating.

 How to Determine Your Golf Handicap